CAUT Policy Statement

 4. Contract Academic Staff have a right and an obligation to the academy and their students to maintain and develop their scholarly interests and activities.
 The principles set out in this policy statement on fair and equitable distribution of work and on the institutional support for and availability of time to pursue scholarly activities apply on a pro rata basis to contract academic staff.

 5. Academic staff must be provided with periodic sabbatical leaves to pursue research, scholarly activities, teaching or professional projects.
 Sabbatical leaves should total 12 months in every seven academic years, at full nominal salary.
-The minimum duration of each leave should be four2 months.
 Paid sabbatical leaves should be available to Contract Academic Staff on a pro rata basis.